KilledByAPixel/LittleJS/reference.md

 // Tile Info Object
 TileInfo(pos=(0,0), size, textureIndex=0) // Create a tile info object
+TileInfo.pos              // Top left corner of tile in pixels TileInfo.size             // Size of tile in pixels TileInfo.textureIndex     // Texture index to use TileInfo.offset(offset)   // Offset this tile by a certain amount in pixels TileInfo.getTextureInfo() // Returns texture info for this tile

+// Texture Info Object
+TextureInfo(image)       // Created automatically for each image TextureInfo.image        // Image source
+TextureInfo.size         // Size of the image
+TextureInfo.glTexture    // WebGL texture

 // Font Image Object draws text using characters in an image FontImage(image, tileSize=(8,8), paddingSize=(0,1)) // Create an image font